Program Title: Central European Civic Development Project: Slovenian Program

 To best cultivate civic engagement at the local level, Foundation SCA has partnered with locally-born civic-oriented education, leadership, and character development programs for girls and young women in the region.
 The Central & Eastern European Civic Development project is designed to help build the local capacity of these organizations without creating long-term dependency.

-Through the CEECD project, SCA has partnered with three cultural centers: Stowarzyszenie Podnoszenia Kwalifikacji Kobiet (SPKK) in Warsaw, Poland; Vintgar in Ljubljana, Slovenia; and Volga in Moscow, Russia.
+Through the CEECD project, SCA has partnered with two cultural centers: Stowarzyszenie Podnoszenia Kwalifikacji Kobiet (SPKK) in Warsaw, Poland and Vintgar in Ljubljana, Slovenia.
 Each of these centers has a proven track record of success, has commanded local support in the community, and demonstrated extended community impact through their programs.
 To best foster a strong sense of personal investment by participants, the CEECD project requires that all participants make a contribution relative to their means as well as give back through service in their communities.

 To continue Central and Eastern Europe’s revival and encourage a renaissance of the region’s traditions, rich heritage and cultural identity, CEECD programs focus on promoting creativity and fostering hope, joy, and optimism, and a pro-active approach to the society in which they live.
 To recuperate lost civic structures and cultivate a vigorous sense of citizenship, the CEECD project engages participants as well as local communities on multiples levels: through intellectual and cultural formation, freedom and anthropological formation, spirit of service and respect for the person.